Updated July 6, 2023

 Introduction to Tableau Reporting

-Tableau Reporting tool is used for data analysis purposes.
-Tableau is one of the fastest and powerful tools used for visualization purposes.
-For future forecast and decision-making for a business, it is necessarily needed to analyze the data.
-This can be done by using Tableau.
+Tableau is one of the fastest and most powerful tools used for visualization purposes.
 Tableau is a highly interactive solution for business intelligence.
 With Tableau, anyone can visualize and understand data without any coding knowledge and advanced skills in data science.
 Features of Tableau Features are: – Easy to use, Greater Insights, Data Visualization, and so on.

 Tableau Software was founded in January 2003 by Christian Chabot, Pat Hanrahan, and Chris Stolte.
 The company is currently headquartered in Seattle, Washington, United States.